stoically/webextensions-geckodriver/README.md

   it('should have a Toolbar Button', async () => {
     const button = await geckodriver.wait(webdriver.until.elementLocated(
+      // browser_actions automatically have applications.gecko.id as prefix
-      webdriver.By.id('_examplewebextension-browser-action') // special chars in the id are replaced with _ ), 1000);
+      // special chars in the id are replaced with _ webdriver.By.id('_examplewebextension-browser-action')
+    ), 1000);
     assert.equal(await button.getAttribute('tooltiptext'), 'Visit Example.com');
   });